 The effectivity of HEPA filters is dependent on factors such as filter rating, airflow volume, airflow patterns, and how often the filters are changed.

-Here is a listing of links to online informaiton and reference documents regarding ECS and HEPA filtration that may be considered as a part of the SMS process for ECS:
+Here is a listing of links to online information and reference documents regarding ECS and HEPA filtration that may be considered as a part of the SMS process for ECS:

 Federal Aviation Administration Regulations, 14 C.F.R. § 25.831(a); European Union Aviation Safety Agency, Certification Specifications, CS-25.831(a)2.